-Natural History of the Carrizo Plain
+Nighttime on the Carrizo Plain

 Photo: Temblor Range Panorama by Steve Schubert

-WEATHER POLICY…If a class is canceled due to safety or weather issues, students will be notified by Cuesta Community Program….the class will be rescheduled or full refunds will be given.
-If the class or program is on the weekend, the instructor will make the decision and call all registered.
+WEATHER POLICY: If a class is canceled due to safety or weather issues, students will be notified by Cuesta Community Program.
+The class will be rescheduled or full refunds will be given.
+If the class or program is on the weekend, the instructor will make the decision and contact all registered students.